thequietpattern/thequietpattern/README.md

 *(or: how to avoid being ruled by the wrong people)*

 **Power attracts the wrong people.**
 People who seek control, visibility, dominance.
-Not always—but often enough that it causes harm.
+Not always, but often enough that it causes harm.

 The people we *do* trust are busy doing other things: caring, teaching, building, listening.
 They don’t want to rule.